Clearlingo Editing and Proofreading

 An exception is in newspapers and scientific publications, which may leave out the full stops.

-JRR Tolkein, George W Bush
+JRR Tolkien, George W Bush

 Names of people commonly known by their abbreviation don’t take full stops or spaces.